pyswmm/pyswmm/docs/source/index.rst

     API reference
     ^^^^^^^^^^^^^

-    The API reference provides a catalogue of all docstrings written in pswmm.
+    The API reference provides a catalogue of all docstrings written in pyswmm.
-    It lays out the modules, functions, and classes provided in pswmm like and encyclopedia.
+    It lays out the modules, functions, and classes provided in pyswmm like and encyclopedia.

     +++